-The paint sheen has a dramatic effect on the overall look and feel of any interior room or exterior surface.
+Well the paint sheen has a dramatic effect on the overall look and feel of any interior room or exterior surface.
 Although you might want to choose a paint sheen based on the look alone, there are some general guidelines that can effect your Paint Sheen decision.

-The amount of gloss can and does have an enormous effect on both appearance and performance of the paint.
+Thou the amount of gloss can and does have an enormous effect on both appearance and performance of the paint.
 The effects can go well beyond the general appearance.
 The sheen of the paint can change the overall look of a color as well.
 A paint color with a flat sheen can look lighter or darker than the same color with a satin or gloss sheen.

 So What is a Sheen and How Do I Choose One